jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 Answer said questions:

-  * ~2:25 Why did Randal's previous employer have large (1000s) Red Hat systems deployed.
+  * ~2:25 Why did Randal's previous employer have a large (1000s) Red Hat system deployed?
   * ~3:40 What is the short story about how Centos came about?
   * ~4:58 Who is the largest commercial Enterprise Linux?
-  * ~7:17 Since Centos appears to be pure piracy - how do the two projects relate to each other?
-How do they relate from the RedHat point of view?
+  * ~7:17 How do the two projects relate to each other?
+How do they relate to each other from the RedHat point of view?
   * ~8:10 Who from RedHat is not happy with Centos?
   * ~10:25 How do Centos users differ from RedHat's paying customers?
   * ~19:00.
 How does the RHEL environment work vs Fedora environment?
 (RedHat Enterprise Linux)